Alert-ME: An Explainability-Driven Defense Against Adversarial Examples in Transformer-Based Text Classification: EDIT Framework

-\paragraph{TAD: Training Adversarial Detector} The TAD phase aims to construct a machine learning (ML) model that discriminates between clean and adversarial examples.
-To achieve this objective, TAD takes the original and adversarial datasets as inputs and transfers them to the Explainability and Frequency-based Features Extraction (EFFE) stage.
-In the EFFE stage, the original and adversarial datasets are utilized as inputs to generate explainability maps, specifically attention maps ($A\mathrm{map}$) and integrated gradient ($I\mathrm{grad}$) distributions, for each example.
-This process employs a surrogate of the transformer model ($ST_m$), which acts as a shadow copy of the original transformer model ($OT_m$).
-The surrogate enables the detection of adversarial examples without impeding the regular functioning of the original model.
-Statistical features are extracted from the attention maps and integrated gradient distributions, and these features are combined with frequency-based statistical features to construct a feature set for training the ML models.
-Subsequently, we employ several supervised traditional ML classifiers to obtain the Adversarial Detector ($D_\mathrm{adv}$).
-These classifiers undergo fine-tuning using K-fold cross-validation, and the most effective models are selected for each ML model type.
-Finally, an unknown test dataset is employed to evaluate the selected models, and the ML model exhibiting the highest validation performance is designated as the Trained Adversarial Detector ($D_\mathrm{adv}$).
+The TAD phase aims to construct a machine learning (ML) model that discriminates between CEs and AEs.
+To achieve this objective, TAD takes the original and adversarial datasets as inputs.
+The original and adversarial examples are inputs to generate explainability maps step that back-propagates and aggregates attention weights and gradients across all layers and heads of surrogate $T_m'$ model to generate attention maps ($A_\mathrm{map}$) and integrated gradient ($I_\mathrm{grad}$) distributions.
+The $T_m'$ enables the detection of AEs without impeding the regular functioning of the original model $T_m$.
+The $A\mathrm{map}$ and $I\mathrm{grad}$ are then sent to next step that extracts statistical features from them and additionally computes frequency-based features from the datasets to construct a feature set for training several supervised ML classifiers as Adversarial Detector ($M_\mathrm{ad}$) candidates.
+These classifiers undergo fine-tuning using K-fold cross-validation, and the most effective intermediate models are selected for each ML model type.
+Finally, an unseen test dataset is employed to evaluate the selected models, and the ML model exhibiting the highest validation performance is designated as the $M_\mathrm{ad}$.